Gutter Done: Your Step-by-Step Guide to Installing Gutters and Downspouts

 What is the correct slope for a rain gutter?

 The correct slope is a 1/4-inch drop for every 10 feet of gutter run toward the downspout.
-This subtle pitch is critical for proper function.
+That translates to a gutter fall of roughly 1/16 inch per foot — subtle enough to appear level from the street, but sufficient for gravity to reliably move water toward the outlet.

 Can I install new gutters over a rotted fascia board?